psholtz/MIT-SICP/Section-1.3/README.md

 **Fixed-Point Functions**

-As it is presently writtne, the `good-enough?` procedure checks to see whether the square of our guess falls within a certain, pre-defined tolerance of the number whose square root we are seeking:
+As it is presently written, the `good-enough?` procedure checks to see whether the square of our guess falls within a certain, pre-defined tolerance of the number whose square root we are seeking:

 <pre>
 (define (good-enough? guess)
   (&lt; (abs (- (square guess) x)) 0.001))
 </pre>

 Suppose that `y` is our guess as to the square root of `x`, and that `(improve y)` is the next iterative improvement towards refining that guess.
-One way to check
+One way to check whether `y` is "good enough" is to calculate `(square y)` and see whether the answer comes within a certain pre-defined tolerance, exactly as is done in the `good-enough?` procedure above.

 Another key insight is to realize that for computing square roots, we don't need to check whether the square of our guess comes "close enough" to the number whose square root we are seeking, but rather we simply need to check whether two successive guesses are nearly identical, since for a square root, we will have y * y = x ... that is,